Crimson Peak (soundtrack): Reception

-Music critic Jonathan Broxton wrote "Fernando Velázquez has crafted a beautiful celebration of Gothic romance, which expertly balances the love story with the more horrific moments, complements director del Toro’s stylish visuals, and features a truly exquisite central theme."
+Music critic Jonathan Broxton of Movie Music UK wrote, "Fernando Velázquez has crafted a beautiful celebration of Gothic romance, which expertly balances the love story with the more horrific moments, complements director del Toro’s stylish visuals, and features a truly exquisite central theme."
 Tim Grierson of Screen International said that the composer, in collaboration with the other principal crew "have produced such an absorbing, enveloping world that the very fabric of the sound and images generates sufficient dread".
 Peter Debruge of Variety and Mark Kermode of The Guardian described it as "wonderfully eerie" and "yearning".
 Pete Simons of Synchrotones described it as a "perfect example of a ‘gothic’ score".